-A brand(ing) guideline is a document that offers direction on how to implement a brand’s communications architecture, and helps those who are creating content or marketing materials for the brand to remain true to the brand identity.
-The guide includes artwork, color, and typographic usage, editorial approach and style, as well as examples of how everything is applied.
-The actual guide can be a printed brochure, a multipage pdf, or a website, as long as the format is able to communicate with those creating content for or managing the brand.
+A brand guideline, or brand guide, is a document that offers direction on how to implement a brand’s communications architecture and helps those who are creating content or marketing materials for the brand to remain true to the brand identity.
+The guide includes messaging and tone, editorial approach and style, logo, artwork, color, and typographic usage, as well as examples of how it is applied.
+Many brand guidelines are provided as a PDF, webpage, or even a microsite, as long as the format can communicate with those creating content for or managing the brand.

-As with many things in business, the size and complexity of a brand guideline varies, but the guidelines should be clear and concise.
-An overly detailed and complex brand guideline can be hard to follow and expectations that employees will memorize it are fantasy.
-At Trillion, we’re responsible for implementing and managing the integrity of some of the largest brands in the world.
+At Trillion, we’re responsible for implementing and managing the integrity of some of the most recognizable brands.
 Some have extremely detailed guidelines to follow.
 We also build brand guidelines for businesses and non-profit organizations that require many people to interact with the brand voice, personality and visual aspects.
-Having this experience and insight puts us in a unique position to manage and design brand guidelines.
+Having this experience and insight puts us in a unique position to manage and design brand guidelines, and to offer some ideas about what they should include.

 Since the sophistication of brand guidelines regularly mirrors the complexity of a business, your guide may be less or more intricate.
 Below are lists of the items most frequently covered in brand guidelines.